Arteriovenous malformation (AVM)

 Brain vascular lesions

-Brain vascular lesions are areas of a damaged brain.
+Brain vascular lesions refers to abnormal tissue in or on the brain tissue.
 Symptoms depend upon which part of the brain is affected and range from minimal to life-threatening.

 Carotid disorders are caused by a buildup of plaques in arteries that deliver blood to the brain.